 Services are available to adults who are incapacitated due to physical or mental disability and who are in need of protection because they are abused, neglected or exploited.
 Services include receiving and evaluating reports of a need for protection, planning and counseling with disabled adults and their families to identify and address those problems which cause abuse, neglect or exploitation, assistance in arranging for needed services such as medical care, support services in the home, appropriate living arrangements, legal services and others.

-To make a report, please contact the Orange County Department of Social Services at (919) 245-2800 and ask for the Adult Services worker on call
+To make a report, please contact the Orange County Department of Social Services at (919) 245-2800 and ask for the Adult Services worker on call.
+After

 Services which assist adults, children, and their families, with essential home management tasks, personal care tasks, and/or supervision, to enable them to remain in and function effectively in their own homes as long as possible.
 In-Home Aid Services may be used for the purpose of providing respite for a primary caregiver or for parents.
 The service is available at four levels of complexity and two areas of specialization: home management and personal care.

-The Orange County Department of Social Services, the Orange County Department of Aging, the Orange County Department of Health, and the Orange-Person-Chatham Mental Health Center are authorized by statute to serve as guardian for incapacitated adults.
+The Orange County Department of Social Services is authorized by statute to serve as guardian for incapacitated adults.

 Guardianship Services are provided to individuals who are alleged to be incompetent and to individuals who are adjudicated incompetent by the court and need a guardian.
 Services may include assessing an individual's need for guardianship; locating the appropriate person(s) to serve as guardian(s); and, when necessary, petitioning or assisting the individual's family to petition for the adjudication of incompetence and the appointment of a guardian.
 Services may also include ongoing casework with the individual, the individual's family, and caregivers when the agency director or assistant director has been appointed as guardian.
 Responsibilities of the guardian may include making decisions about where the individual will live, authorizing medical treatment, managing the individual's finances, and filing status reports and accountings with the court.